His Highness Sayyid Faisal Bin Turki Al Said

 Mr. Dikembe Mutombo

-NBA Legend Dikembe Mutombo is the Chairman and President of the Dikembe Mutombo Foundation, which he created in 1997.
+NBA Legend Dikembe Mutombo is the President and CEO of the Dikembe Mutombo Foundation, which he created in 1997.
 Located in Atlanta, Georgia, the Foundation's mission is to improve the health, education and quality of life for the people in the Democratic Republic of the Congo.
 One major project was the construction of a new general hospital in the capital city of Kinshasa, DR Congo, the country in which he was born.

 A graduate of Georgetown University, Mr. Mutombo played professional basketball for 18 years before retiring from the Houston Rockets in 2009.